It’s the day after the Super Bowl and all I can think is, “thank god for stretchy pants.”

 The day of:

 - Let chicken rest at room temperature 1-2 hours before cooking.
-Preheat oven to 450 F. Combine grapes and peeled shallots in a small bowl, drizzle with 1 tablespoon olive oil and 1 teaspoon salt, then set aside.
+Preheat oven to 450 F. Combine grapes and peeled shallots in a small bowl, drizzle with 1 Tbsp olive oil and 1 tsp salt, then set aside.
 Pour 1 tablespoon olive oil in a cast iron skillet.
 Place chicken in the pan, skin side up, and roast for 20 minutes.
 Remove from oven and scatter grapes and shallots around the chicken.
 Continue baking another 20 minutes, until internal temperature reaches 165 F.